 Important to our Prevention activity is our communications plan which helps us talk to our communities through social media and other media outlets, directing people to online Home Fire Safety Checks and offering other crucial community safety information.
-We work in real time, which means that when we see an increase in particular incident types (such as fires linked to the cost of living) we can provide specific information for the public at short notice to keep people safe from fire.
+We work in real time, which means that when we see an increase in particular incident types (such as fires linked to the cost of living) we can provide specific information for the public at short notice to keep people safe from fire n.b: During 2020 to 2022 activity was affected by the national restrictions in place to respond to the pandemic.

-Our approach to home safety has been at the vanguard of our prevention work for many years and it has resulted in a significant reduction in fires, deaths and injuries in the home.
+Our approach to home safety has led our prevention work for many years and it has resulted in a significant reduction in fires, deaths and injuries in the home.
 To emphasise this point, house fires in England and Wales have reduced by 16% in the last ten years, but in Merseyside we have seen a 32% reduction.
 We share learning and best practice across the country and this is one of the main reasons we have been given an Outstanding judgement for preventing fires in all three of our inspections by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services.

-Supporting the broader Prevention Strategy, our Community Safety plans help us to reduce arson and other deliberate fires, improve road and water safety and set out how we work with young people.
+Supporting the broader Prevention Strategy, our Community Safety plans help us to reduce arson and other deliberate fires and set out how we work with young people.
 We work across Merseyside, in the most challenging places, to develop and deliver a number of early interventions and development programmes to help young people.
-We also have member of staff working full time in the Merseyside Violence Reduction Partnership, which supports early intervention and youth education for the whole of Merseyside, with the aim of reducing anti-social behaviour and fire setting.
+We also have a member of staff working full time in the Merseyside Violence Reduction Partnership, which supports early intervention and youth education for the whole of Merseyside, with the aim of reducing anti-social behaviour and fire setting.
 We also have a strong focus on safeguarding, influencing nationally and making sure that our staff know how to spot safeguarding issues and take the correct action to protect people.
-Our plans help us to be clear on what we will do to prevent fires and other emergencies and they are based on a range of local, regional and national data.
-Our targeted, risk-based approach prioritises people and communities that are most vulnerable.
-More recently, we have been looking at how we can broaden the advice we give, using risk information to warn people who live in areas where there is a risk of flood or wildfire and help them become more resilient.